 The Nintendo Switch is the newest game console from Nintendo–a company synonymous with video games.
 What makes it special is that it is portable, with a great screen, but it also works on a TV.
 It’s basically a GameBoy and a home console.
 And it works really well.
 It has these side controllers that detach so you can play multiplayer games wherever you go.
-I’m not a hardcore gamer, but I love it, because it allows me to take Mario Kart wherever I go.
+I’m not a hardcore gamer, but I love it, because it allows me to take Mario Kart everywhere, which is awesome.

 Is it fun?
 Yes.